patweatharva/Smart-Traffic-Light-for-pedestrian-safety/README.md

 This repo contains the python code for Smart traffic light project.

 ## Description
-This project was initiated to make sure vehicles coming towards the zebra crossing get warning signal if a person is crossing the road from zebra crossing.This will enhance the safety of pedestrians especially in the night conditions or if the visibility is very low and vehicle driver is unable to see if the road is clear or not.
-This system can be integrated with existing traffic signal for added functionality.
+This project was initiated to make sure vehicles coming towards the zebra crossing get warning signal if a person is crossing the road.This system will enhance the safety of pedestrians especially during night conditions or when the visibility is very low and vehicle driver is not able to see if the road is clear or not.
+This system can be integrated with existing traffic signal system as a added functionality.

 ### Conditions and regions